mtiezzi/mtiezzi.github.io/_pages/about.md

 News
 ====

+- **[July 2022]** Two paper accepted at the ["Conference on Lifelong Learning Agents - CoLLAs 2022"](https://lifelong-ml.cc/acceptedpapers)!
+"Continual Unsupervised Learning for Optical Flow Estimation with Deep Networks" and "Continual Learning through Hamilton Equations".

+- **[July 2022]**  ["Foveated Neural Computation"](https://2022.ecmlpkdd.org/index.php/accepted-papers/) (to be announced) has been accepted at the ECML-PKDD 2022 Conference!

 - **[June 2022]**  ["Stochastic Coherence Over Attention Trajectory For Continuous Learning In Video Streams"](https://mtiezzi.github.io/publication/2022-06-09-stochastic) has been accepted at the IJCAI2022 Conference!
 Have a look at the [technical report here](https://arxiv.org/abs/2204.12193)!

 - **[November 2021]**  ["Being Friends Instead of Adversaries: Deep Networks Learn from Data Simplified by Other Networks"](https://mtiezzi.github.io/publication/2022-02-25-friendly2) has been accepted at the AAAI2022 Conference!
 Have a look at the [technical report here](https://arxiv.org/abs/2112.09968)!